WolfgangDeigele/PlanetDeepLearning/README.md

 The files ending with ".hdf5" are weights for the models and are not required by the toolbox.
 The file "VGG_model.zip" is a zipped version of the compiled VGG19 transfer learning model file.

-The models/weights are named as follows:
+The models/weights are named as follows:<br>
-"Trained on satellite/ortho images" _ "Trained with satellite/ortho labels" _ "Prediction optimized for satellite/ortho labels" . "h5/hdf5".
+"Trained on satellite/ortho images" _ "Trained with satellite/ortho labels" _ "Prediction optimized for satellite/ortho labels" . "h5/hdf5"<br>
 The VGG16 model is trained in ortho images, labels, and optimized for ortho label prediction.